A ridge too far

 He was known through the navy as George the Tyrant, and any aviator who wanted to fetch a big laugh would grab a saucer in his left hand, a coffee cup in his right, lean back in his chair and survey the audience sourly, snorting, “Rubbish.”
 Then the mimic would stare piercingly at some one pilot, jab the coffee cup at him and growl, “You, son.
 What do you think?”

-Reviewed by Everard Cunion in January 2014
+The movie The Bridges at Toko Ri, Paramount, 1954, reviewed by Everard Cunion in January 2014

 A lawyer from Colorado, having been a pilot during World War 2, Lt.
 Brubaker, played by William Holden, is recalled to the US Navy.
 He is on an aircraft carrier with Task Force 77 off the coast of Korea in November 1952.
 This movie is based on a novel by James Michener.